A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2007) M. A. Nyblom , On the evaluation of a definite integral involving nested square root functions. \emph{Rocky Mountain Journal of Mathematics} \textbf{37}, number 4, 1301--1304.
-MR2360300. { Cited in \textsc{Nyblom 2012} .} From the introduction: ``[W]e shall in this paper take advantage of a structural feature of a class of nested square root functions, in order that we may evaluate their corresponding definite integrals which on first acquaintance appear rather intractable.
+From the introduction: ``[W]e shall in this paper take advantage of a structural feature of a class of nested square root functions, in order that we may evaluate their corresponding definite integrals which on first acquaintance appear rather intractable.
 In particular the functions in question will be composed of a finite product of reciprocals of the form in which $R_N(x)$ consists of $N$ nested square roots .
 By restricting the intervals of integration to finite subintervals of $[2,\infty)$, we shall see that a simple application of a hyperbolic function substitution together with some standard identities will result in closed-form expressions for these definite integrals."
 The main theorem is that, for $\xi\ge2$ and $N$ a positive integer,

+where the last expression in the denominator of the integrand is $R_N(x)$. \item (2007) Thomas J. Osler , Vieta-like products of nested radicals with Fibonacci and Lucas numbers. \emph{The Fibonacci Quarterly} \textbf{45}(3), 202--204. { \href{https://mathscinet.ams.org/mathscinet/article?mr=2437033}{MR2437033}}